|Original Policy Source||APPM Section II Item 32|

 |July 1 thru December 31||Approx. May.
 1||Approx. June 1|

 - Each Effort Statement indicates the distribution of the employee's total compensation for the verification period across all NIU functions, including sponsored and non-sponsored work.
-Sponsored work lists each federally sponsored project for which an individual received compensation.
+Sponsored work lists each sponsored project for which an individual received compensation.

 - The sum of all sponsored and non-sponsored work must total 100%.